 Are you organised and good with numbers?
 Would you like to help businesses keep track of their finances?
-A career as a Bookkeeper could be for you…
+If so, then a career as a Bookkeeper could be for you…

 By law, businesses of all sizes are required to keep a record of their financial transactions – which is where Bookkeepers step in.

-Bookkeepers help businesses keep track of their spending by documenting their daily financial transactions, using appropriate accounting software.
-As well as tracking what clients are spending on a daily basis, they will also monitor and record incoming payments and will sometimes issue invoices to customers.
+Bookkeepers help businesses keep track of their spending by documenting their daily financial transactions using appropriate accounting software.
+As well as tracking what clients are spending on a daily basis, they also monitor and record incoming payments and will sometimes issue invoices to customers.

 Other Bookkeeping tasks include:

 - Chasing late payments.